Stuart-Wilcox/servepy/README.md

 ```
 Execute your server in a terminal (command prompt)

 In your web browser (or if you prefer, a REST API client like Postman or Insomnia), navigate to http://localhost:8080/ to see the message 'Hello World'.
-To stop the server, make sure it is not in the middle of serving a request and issue a keyboard interrupt with CTRL+C.
+To stop the server, issue a keyboard interrupt with CTRL+C.

 ### Sample